ClintH/gtbg/README.md

 2. Make a directory on your computer for gtbg to live
 3. Open the command line / terminal and change directory to this location
 4. Run ```npm install gtbg``` to download and install gtbg.
 5. Install [SoX](http://sox.sourceforge.net) into this same directory.
-If you are on a non-Windows platform, edit `config.json` and change value of `soxBin` to `sox` instead of `sox.exe`.
+On Windows and Mac, this is just a matter of unzipping the binaries.
+6. Edit `config.json` and make sure `soxBin` is `sox` for Mac/Linux and `sox.exe` for Windows.

 Note: If you wish to work with MP3 files, SoX requires you install libmad as well.
+Again, the necessary libraries just have to be placed in the same directory as Gtbg.

 # Using